adrielardiles/adrielardiles/README.md

 # Hi 👋, I'm Adriel,

 I'm a passionate backend developer from Perú.
 I like constantly learning and mastering things which can lead me to be a better professional.
-I like making creative applications and working in a team.
+I enjoy making creative applications and working in a team to bring out innovative solutions which help society.

 ## 📝 About me: